 SOLD - silver plated brass, Serial #634, beautiful tone.
 It arrived with silver separating on the table and the corner tip has a bad seal, also a tooth groove that I had Bob Carpenter fill in to repair.
 It walked in Original at 0.093", but the repairs were required.
 I repaired/refaced it to 0.096" and silver plated the repairs and table.
 A superb Player! medium chamber makes this the Type A (of 2; so, the older model).
 You will want to try this one!

-$249.00 - here's another great, hard rubber mouthpiece.
+SOLD - From Sarge's Collection: One with "it factor" - Another great, hard rubber mouthpiece.
 It arrived with original tip at 0.088".
 Medium round chamber, currently with no baffle.
 This has a very slim look.
 GREAT POWER, focus and free-blowing!
 Comes with brass "Couf" ligature!

 $125.00 - Here's another great, hard rubber mouthpiece.
 As Bob says: "these are the good rubber...they even taste like it".
 Ha, dare I say, he's right. you can taste the quality rubber.
 (I hope my cleaners can also act as as sealer to the rubber--to help the playing experience away from the taste of vintage rubber).
 It arrived with original tip at 0.084" but it will get a WWS Reface here.
 The air goes into straight side-walls, into a Medium round chamber (slightly smaller than my other Couf Artist), currently with no baffle (small rollover likely in reface).
 This has a semi-slimline look.
 I have had several of these that were really fun!
 This one has a slightly smaller medium chamber than Sarge's collection one (The "Artist").
 This is the next generation with the [COUF] labeling--mostly worn off now.